 B) Qualifying Locksmiths with inventory of unused, resalable Simplex® or Unican™ mechanical pushbutton lock models listed above, which the Defendants did not already upgrade are eligible to exchange that inventory for new inventory that has been upgraded to address the design elements at issue in the lawsuit.
 Inventory of the listed models which has already been upgraded bears a yellow “Check Contents If Seal is Broken” tamper seal on the box flap.Top

 Contact the Claims Administrator, who manages the claims process, anytime.
 We are pleased to help answer your questions.
-Email us at firstname.lastname@example.org.
-If you need to call us, you can do that too, at 1-888-693-6115 (toll-free).Top
+Call us at 1-888-693-6115 or email us at firstname.lastname@example.org.
+You may also contact Class Counsel using the contact information below.Top

 KIM SPENCER McPHEE BARRISTERS P.C.